comicrelief/engineering-handbook/service-delivery/pipelines.md

 A pipeline name should match the associated repository name when possible.
 This will allow us to find a pipeline by copy-pasting the repository name.

-Example:
+**Example**
 - Repository: `serverless-user-service`
 - Pipeline: `serverless-user-service`

 #### Jobs

-A job name should be a lowercased, hypheneted string.
-The string should NOT be prefixed by the pipeline name.
+A job name should be a lowercased, hyphenated string.
+It should NOT be prefixed by the pipeline name.

 The string should go from more generic to more specific identifiers, describing what a job is supposed to do.
 We should always try to re-use words across pipelines and to keep the job names short, so that reviewing a pipeline is easier at glance. `test` and `deploy` are common prefixes.

 **Example**
 - Repository: `supporter-event-service`
-- Pipeline: `supporter-event-servide`
+- Pipeline: `supporter-event-service`
 - Job 1: `test-unit`
 - Job 2: `test-feat`
 - Job 3: `test-nightly`